BLOODY-STREAM/BLOODY-STREAM/README.md

 DNI if you're T.R.A.S.H, proshipper/darkshipper, -12, 20+ , stereotyper of anything

 -don't make sexual jokes towards me unless I have given you permission or we're close-

+-if I'm cosplaying a character you yumeship with, please dont mention it, it's awkward for me due to trauma i suppose?-